csgames/event-platform/dashboard/DEVELOPER.md

 This section contains all the global providers of the Angular application.

 #### Store
-This section contains all the global store of the Angular application.
+This section contains all the global stores of the Angular application.

 #### Utils
 This section contains all the utils of the Angular application.

 ### Assets
-This folder constains all the assets of the project
+This folder constains all the assets of the project.

 #### Font
-All the fonts used in the project must be in this folder
+All the fonts used in the project must be in this folder.

 #### i18n
 All translation file are in this folder.
 Translation file are key -> value file (json format) containing all translation of the application.